ranhershko/AWS-and-Terraform/AWS/Homework3/README.md

    c) Add S3 bucket for Nginx access log transfer
 3) Add nginx.conf file to Packer web server installation for support client Ip log using Nginx X-forwarded-for log option

-## AWS key pair
-  AWS key-pair will be create automatically and save on local dir

 ## Prerequisites
   ### Configure your AWS credentials using
   aws configure